Ellen DeGeneres, Cher & More Ask For Prayers Amid ‘Catastrophic’ Hurricane Maria

 “There could be even more catastrophic damage for people who have already lost their homes and their livelihoods,” Richard added of Maria.

-The huge storm has the potential to make landfall in the U.S. in the wake of Hurricane Harvey and Hurricane Irma which have battered parts of Texas and Florida over the past few weeks.
+The huge storm has the potential to make landfall in the U.S. in the wake of Hurricane Harvey and Hurricane Irma, which have battered parts of Texas and Florida over the past few weeks.

 Celebrities rallied around the affected areas and raised millions for hurricane relief efforts.
-A huge $44 million was raised during the star studded Hand in Hand: A Benefit for Hurricane Relief benefit which aired across major U.S. networks on September 12.
+A huge $44 million was raised during the star-studded Hand in Hand: A Benefit for Hurricane Relief benefit which aired across major U.S. networks on September 12.

-As reported by The Independent, Maria was initially downgraded to a category 3 storm but quickly regained its category 5 status as it gathered wind speed in the Atlantic Ocean and battered the Caribbean island of Dominica.
+As reported by the Independent, Maria was initially downgraded to a Category 3 storm but quickly regained its Category 5 status as it gathered wind speed in the Atlantic Ocean and battered the Caribbean island of Dominica.

-A hurricane warning is currently in place for St Kitts and Nevis, Monserrat, the British and US Virgin Islands, Puerto Rico, Culebra, and Vieques.
+A hurricane warning is currently in place for St. Kitts and Nevis, Monserrat, the British and U.S. Virgin Islands, Puerto Rico, Culebra, and Vieques.
 Guadeloupe and Dominica have already been hit.

 In Martinique, Antigua, Barbuda, Saba, St. Eustatius, St. Maarten, Anguilla, and St. Lucia, a tropical storm warning has been issued as Hurricane Maria continues to gain momentum.